 As we get into older age we start to look back on our life and ask if it was meaningful.
 We can either feel a sense of fondness for life and reconciled with its passing or we can feel despair, that we have lost opportunities that we will never regain.

 The good news is that developmental deficits can be healed and we can go on to lead fulfilling lives.

-I can work with people of all ages to help them overcome childhood deficits and I can work with parents who are finding it hard to know how to raise their children.
+I can work with those aged 16+ to help them overcome childhood deficits and I can work with parents who are finding it hard to know how to raise their children.